thejsway/thejsway/manuscript/chapter09.md

 const myObject = Object.create(myPrototypeObject);
 ```

-* The JavaScript `class` syntax is another, arguably more convenient way to create relationships between objects through prototypes.
-It emulates the class-based OOP model found in many other languages like C++, Java or C#.
-It is, however, just **syntactic sugar** over JavaScript's own prototype-based OOP model.
-Classes in the Java sense (static blueprints) don't exist in JavaScript.
-There are only objects linked together through their prototype.
+* The JavaScript `class` syntax is another, arguably more convenient way to create relationships between objects.
+It emulates the class-based OOP model found in languages like C++, Java or C#.
+It is, however, just **syntactic sugar** on top of JavaScript's own prototype-based OOP model.

 ## Context: a multiplayer RPG